saravindhan/Bus-Reservation-System/README.md

-Here’s a README file for your GitHub repository for the bus reservation system project:

----

 # Bus Reservation System

 This is a simple Bus Reservation System developed in Java that allows passengers to book tickets for available buses.
 It allows users to view bus details, check availability, and make bookings.